 At our national conferences (normally April and October) we offer a group for donor conceived children aged 8-12yrs, or non-donor conceived siblings in this age bracket.
 We also have a creative session called 'What Makes Me, Me?' that we currently run about our conferences and which is suitable for 8-15yr olds.

 National Family Conferences

-DC Network holds two national conferences a year, one in London in the Spring and one out-of-London in the Autumn.
+DC Network holds two national member conferences a year, one in London in the Spring and one out-of-London in the Autumn.
 The conferences offer a chance for members to meet in small groups to discuss personal issues, as well as the opportunity to hear personal stories and talks from expert speakers.
-We normally offer our Children's Workshops at our conferences.
+We normally offer our Children's Group (see section above) at our conferences.
 These are half-day workshops for donor conceived children or siblings of donor conceived children aged between 8 and 12yrs.
-Join DC Network now to be sure of an invitation.

 DCN Member Support Groups